jimdigriz/bratwurst/README.md

 **N.B.** on first boot the system has to generate SSH host keys which takes typically around five minutes to complete.
 Until this process is finished you will get 'Connection Refused' as the SSH server cannot start till this process completes

+### SSH Server Keys

+To preserve the SSH server's keys across builds, you can copy the files `/etc/dropbear/dropbear_{rsa,dsa}_host_key` on the target into a directory called `dropbear` at the top of the BRatWuRsT project directory.

+Alternatively you might want to consider adding the following to your `~/.ssh/config`:

+    Host 192.168.*
+            StrictHostKeyChecking no

 ## Running

 To build the `qemu/mipsel` board firmware and automatically start up QEMU instance of BRatWuRsT you run: